 - Years of funding tiny first rounds attracts only entrepreneurs with predominantly trial-and-error technology ideas, of which only a few can produce $1B companies.
 And thus the financial rewards in Venture are artificially restricted by its self-induced uniform investment thesis.
 Big thinkers are encouraged to find refuge for their ideas elsewhere.
 No surprise corporations have become better custodians of innovation.
 Uniform wannabes (on either side of the investment equation) comprise the maelstrom that remains.

-Venture Capital risk should be deployed non-uniform and thus the opposite way it functions today in order to attract, find and recognize the prime talent that can build lasting socioeconomic value the public can trust again.
+Venture Capital risk should be deployed non-uniform and thus the opposite way it functions today in order to attract, find and recognize the prime talent that can build lasting social economic value the public can trust again.

 Great time to be an LP in Venture